kwonus/Quelle/Quelle-AVX.md

 | -------------------------------------------------- | ------------------------------------------- |
 | *apply*                                            | ***\|\| label***                            |

+**Table 1-2** - Syntax summary for the *apply* action in the Macro Directive of a Selection/Search imperative statement.

 Labeled statements are also called macros.
 All macros are defined with a hash-tag (#);

 Macro labels cannot contain punctuation: only letters, numbers, hyphens, and underscores are permitted.
 However, macros are identified with a hash-tag (#).